shrutipistolwala-tech/datary-sap-challenge/README.md

 # In case you are not able to use it feel free to reach out to our team via Devpost or drop an email.

-There is also an option to use the QR code which is available in the "Deliverables" folder.
+There is also an option to use the QR code to scan, but this will only be possible if you have a Microsoft 365 account.